uchicago-sandlab/naturalbackdoors/README.md

 ### (1) Graph analysis
 The first step is exploring the datasets and identifying triggers.
 Run the following:
 ```
-$ conda activate analysis_env # (or whatever you named your conda environment for analysis)
+$ conda activate analysis_env
-$ EITHER conda run phys_backdoors python main.py [options] OR python3 main.py [options]
+$ python main.py [options]
 ```
-(Run `conda run phys_backdoors python main.py -h` for a full list of options)
+(Run `python main.py -h` for a full list of options)

 This analyzes the graph and allows you to interactively explore the viable triggers in your database.
 Using the `--data` flag you can toggle between Open Images and Imagenet, assuming you have set up both datasets for use.
+The first time you run `main.py`, it may take a moment to download the necessary metadata for the appropriate dataset.

 You can vary several parameters in graph analysis process, including
 - `--centrality_metric`: Changes the metric used to compute centrality the graph.